 BAR recommends that Li-ION batteries are NOT shipped.
-If however, you include them in your shipment, your moving company is required by law to declare the shipment as 'Hazardous Cargo'.
+If however, you include them in your shipment, your moving company is likely required to declare the shipment as 'Hazardous Cargo'.
 This is not as simple as it sounds.
-Firstly, your mover must obtain the shipping line's permission to include hazardous cargo (not all carriers accept).
+Firstly, your mover must obtain the shipping line's permission to include Li Ion Batteries as hazardous cargo (not all carriers accept).
 Next, you will incur a substantial freight surcharge, driving up your cost of shipping.
-The rules for including hazardous material in a shipment is fastidious; it will also impact the time is takes to secure a confirmed container space booking on a ship.
+The rules for including hazardous material in a shipment are fastidious; it will also impact the time is takes to secure a confirmed container space booking on a ship.